16 Mar Kannunvalajat in English

 Students of social sciences have their own cozy hangout space, Kuppala.
 It is used by the student associations to throw parties, organize meetings and hang-out evenings.
 About coming events in Kuppala you can learn by following the mailing lists.

 Kuppala is located in the basement of one of the Faculty’s buildings (inner courtyard, Unioninkatu 37).

 There are also four club rooms at the Uusi Ylioppilastalo (New Student Union House, Mannerheimintie 5).
 They are located in third floor, and are free to use for meetings, movie nights or band contests, for example.
 To organize your own event, get into contact with the Kannunvalajat board, hallitus (at) kannunvalajat.fi.

-The Kannunvalajat board has two members taking care of international affairs.
-They act as contact persons for international students and keep you informed of the events organized by the association.
+The Kannunvalajat board has a member taking care of international affairs.
+He acts as contact persons for international students and keeps you informed of the events organized by the association and CISSI, the Committee of International Social Scientists at the University of Helsinki.
 You can often find them in exchange student parties and activities where you are.
 They’re good in that.
 Feel free to contact them!

 Kannunvalajat has an English-speaking mailing list, Kannu-news, which is used to channel information about coming events.
 It is administered by Kannunvalajat board.
 Announcements about sitsit, parties and courses are directed to the list.
 A must for every exchange student!

 To subscribe kannu-news list, send the following line to email@example.com leaving the subject field blank: subscribe kannu-news.
 You will receive an authentication message with a text line, which you are supposed to send again.
 If you don’t receive this, make sure that your filters aren’t blocking the response!

 To unsubscribe: send the same line, but substitute ‘subscribe’ with ‘unsubscribe’.